PlusPlusOneGmbH/TD_Package/README.md

 ## Forklift
 Forklift is packaging tool that creates and uploads ready packages to indizes like Pip from a Component inside TouchDesigner.

-It utilises TD_Conda to allow for a handsoff, internal approach.
+It utilises TD_UV to allow for a handsoff, internal approach.
 The output is a legal package that follows the rules of TDP defined above.

 It makes use of a PackageMeta component that allows for modification of behaviour if required.